pjamsa/HTML_CSS_Projects/README.md

 This is a folder of projects I created using HTML and CSS.

+Using these languages I created:

+A website for a movie theater

+A personal page for my music

+An animal shelter website

-I made a one page website for my music, a website for an animal shelter, and a welcome/contact page for my portfolio.
+And a welcome/contact page for my Portfolio